bostick/tabit-file-format/description/tabit-file-format-description.md

 Body is a zlib stream that must be inflated.

-Number of bytes in the body stream is the number of remaining bytes in the file.
+Number of bytes in the body stream is the number of remaining bytes in the file, which can be computed from `totalByteCount - 64 - metadataLen`.

+The body has this sequence of parts:

+1. Bars
+1. Notes
+1. Alternate time regions (optional)
+1. Track effect changes (optional)

 ### Bars